Founder, CEO of Petaluma-based Miyoko’s Creamery ousted, sued for allegedly stealing trade secrets

 “We continue to be driven by our core company values of craft, compassion, conviviality and courage, with these principles as our guiding light for future growth to come in the coming months and years,” Blair, the company’s interim president, said in the release.

-Miyoko’s has plans to expand the accessibility of its current portfolio of vegan cheeses and butters along with innovating products with “simple, vegan ingredients, time-honored techniques and delicious flavors.”
+Miyoko’s says it has plans to expand the accessibility of its current portfolio of vegan cheeses and butters along with innovating products with “simple, vegan ingredients, time-honored techniques and delicious flavors.”

-“We are excited to continue and expand upon our brand mission and uphold our certified B Corporation of innovating products that only contain plant ingredients that are better for human health,” he said.
+“We are excited to continue and expand upon our brand mission and uphold our certified B Corporation of innovating products that only contain plant ingredients that are better for human health,” Blair said.

 What’s next?